-Trees become infested with insect pests and diseases because they are in stress and sick.
-Mother Nature then sends in the clean up crews.
-Insects and pathogens are just doing their job - trying to take out the unfit plants.
-Most plant sickness is environmental - too much water, not enough water, too much fertilizer, wrong kind of fertilizer, toxic chemical pesticides, compaction of soil, grade changes, ill-adapted plant varieties and/or over planting single plant species and creating monocultures, as was done with American elms in the Northwest and the red oak/live oak communities in certain parts of the South.
+Trees that are adapted to your site should grow well and not have troubles.
+Trees become infested with insect pests, parasites and diseases when they are in stress and sick.
+Mother Nature then sends in the clean-up crews.
+Pests are just doing their jobs - trying to take out the sick, unfit plants.
+Most plant sickness is environmental - too much water, not enough water, too much fertilizer, wrong kind of fertilizer, toxic chemical pesticides, soil compaction, grade changes, ill-adapted plant variety selection and/or planting too many of the same plants creating monocultures, as was done with American elms in the Northwest and the red oak/live oak communities in certain parts of the South.

-My tree health plan is simple.
+The Natural Organic tree health plan is simple.
 Keep trees in a stress free condition so their immune systems can resist insect pests and diseases.
-For example - it has been noticed by many farmers and ranchers that oak wilt doesnít bother some trees - especially those that have properly exposed root flares, and those where the natural habitat under trees has been maintained.
-The Sick Tree Treatment is not just good for oak wilt, but for any other tree problem as well.
+For example, it has been noticed by many farmers and ranchers that oak wilt doesnít bother some trees, especially those that have properly exposed root flares, where synthetic fertilizers and herbicides havenít been used and those where the natural habitat under trees has been maintained.
+This process is not just good for oak wilt, but for preventing and curing many other tree problems as well.
 Here is the updated version and how it works:

-Step 1: Stop Using High Nitrogen Fertilizers and Toxic Chemical Pesticides
+Step 1: Stop Using ALL High Nitrogen Fertilizers and Toxic Chemical Pesticides

-Step 2: Remove Excess Soil from the Root Flare
+Step 2: Remove Excess Soil and Mulch from the Trunk Flare

-A very high percentage of trees are too deep in their containers and also have been planted too low or have had fill soil or eroded soil added on top of the root flares.
-Soil on top of the root flare reduces oxygen availability and leads to circling and girdling roots.
-Soil, or even heavy mulch on trunks, keeps the bark constantly moist which can rot or girdle trees.
+A very high percentage of trees are too deep in their containers, have been planted too low or have had fill soil, eroded soil and/or mulch added on top of the trunk flares.
+Soil or even heavy mulch covering the trunk flares block oxygen, keep bark moist and lead to circling and girdling roots.
 Ideally, excess soil and circling and girdling roots should be removed before planting.
-Removing soil from the root flares of existing trees should be done professionally with a tool called the Air Spade.
-Homeowners can do the work by hand with a stiff broom or brush.
-Gentle water and a shop-vac can be used if done very carefully.
-Vines and ground covers should also be kept off tree trunks.
-They should actually be pruned back away from the flares, at least on an annual basis.
+But - removing soil from the trunk flares of planted trees can be done professionally with tools such as the Air Spade or Air Knife.
+Homeowners can do the work with hand tools, stiff brushes, gentle water and shop-vacs or power washers if if done very carefully.
+Vines and ground covers should also be kept off tree trunks and pruned back away from the flares, at least on an annual basis.

 Step 3: Aerate the Root Zone Heavily

 Donít rip, till or plow the soil.
-That destroys all the feeder roots.
-Punch holes (with turning forks, core aerators or agriculture devices such as the Air-Way) heavily throughout the root zone.
-Liquid injectors and the Air Spade can also be used.
+That destroys the feeder roots.
+Punch holes (with turning forks, core aerators or agriculture devices) heavily throughout the root zone.
+Liquid injectors or Air Spade type tools can also be used.
 Start between the drip line and the trunk and go far out beyond the drip line.
+For normal size residential property, the entire site should be done.
 Holes 6-8" deep are ideal, but any depth is beneficial.
+Liquid aeration can be done by applying 3% hydrogen peroxide at about 1 gallon per 1000 sq. ft.

 Step 4: Apply Organic Amendments

-Apply zeolite 40-80 lbs. per 1000 sq. ft., greensand at about 40-80 lbs. per 1,000 sq. ft., lava sand at about 80-120 lbs. per 1,000 sq. ft., horticultural cornmeal at about 20-30 lbs. per 1,000 sq. ft. and dry molasses at about 10-20 lbs. per 1,000 sq. ft.
+Apply zeolite 40-80 lbs. per 1000 sq. ft., greensand at 40-80 lbs. per 1,000 sq. ft., lava sand at 80-120 lbs. per 1,000 sq. ft., whole ground cornmeal at 20-30 lbs. per 1,000 sq. ft. and dry molasses at 10-20 lbs. per 1,000 sq. ft.
 Cornmeal is a natural disease fighter and molasses is a carbohydrate source to feed the microbes in the soil.
-Expanded shale applied at 1/2 " is also very helpful if the budget allows this step.
-Apply a 1" layer of compost followed by a 3" layer of shredded native tree trimmings; however, do not pile mulch up on the root flare or the trunk.
+The rock materials provide structural improvement and minerals.
+Finish with a 1" layer of compost followed by a 3" layer of shredded native tree trimmings in bare areas, however do not pile mulch up on the root flare or the trunk.
 Smaller amounts of these materials can be used where budget restrictions exist.
+They also can be done at separate times.
 Also, any rock dust material different than the base rock on the site will help.

 Trees with Buried Root Flares.